Trishthedish/countdown-clock-api/api_roadmap_and_questions.md

     - seconds till date ?
 That way the view layer can simply focus on displaying these attributes.
 If they are present.

 2. Should I instead break up the saving of DateTime into chuncks?
 Such that I could ask a user for YYYY, DD, MM.
 Not sure if doing it this way will be more problematic or less so.
-Since it would mean I could limit each field in db to year, month, day...
-I could be meaningful constraints upon incoming data.
+Since it would mean I could use attributes: year, month, day and I could give meaningful tight constraints upon this incoming data.
     - year (can only be 4 digits)
     - month (can only be 1 - 12)
     - day (can only be 1 - 31)